Quantifying the value of transient voltage sources: Distillation and formation of from noisy voltage sources

 In this section we discuss, in a mixture of rigorous and heuristical arguments, how much $\unitdc$ one can distill from noisy sources.

-\subsection{Distillation of $\unitdc$ via rectification of many copies}
+\subsection{Distillation of \texorpdfstring{$\unitdc$}{} via rectification of many copies}

-How can one distill $\unitdc$ from e.g.\ a hot resistor, and how much can be distilled?
+How can one distill $\unitdc$ from, e.g., a hot resistor, and how much can be distilled?
 A hot resistor is a case of the Gaussian noise having higher variance than that corresponding to the ambient temperature:

 We can say sources respecting Eq. \eqref{eq:hotnoise} have `hot' noise.
-We shall now initially assume we have a hot noise source rather than a cold noise source.
+We now initially assume we have a hot noise source rather than a cold noise source.
 We let $\vec{r}$ denote Gaussian random variables and $\Svec$ deterministic ones so that a source is written as $(\Svec+\vec{r},R_s)$.
 For example, a resistor with resistance $R_s$ and temperature $T_H$ is then written as $(0+\vec{r}_{T_H},R_s)$.

-How can this distillation of unit DCs be achieved?
+How can this distillation of unit dc sources be achieved?
 Orthogonal transformations cannot do the job, since the source voltage is randomly positive and negative and orthogonal transformations by inspection cannot turn that into a deterministically positive number.
-For example in 3-D one can visualise that if a vector might be pointing in any quadrant-the agent does not know which one, no orthogonal transformation chosen by the agent is guaranteed make it point into the positive quadrant.
+For example in three dimensions one can visualize that if a vector might be pointing in any quadrant--the agent does not know which one--no orthogonal transformation chosen by the agent is guaranteed to make it point into the positive quadrant.

-In practise people use {\em rectifiers} (e.g.\ diode bridges) to achieve guaranteed positive voltage output.
-Let us therefore try to define an idealised rectifier that could in principle be allowed.
-For a voltage source $V$, it should satisfy two conditions, (i) rectification, i.e., $V\rightarrow |V|-V_b$ where $V_b$ is the penalty associated with potential barriers in the diodes, (ii) take an ambient thermal source to another ambient thermal source (the 2nd law of thermodynamics demands this, assuming the diode is not changed by the operation~\cite{Liu2018}).
-Real diodes do have internal resistance but for simplicity let us firstly see if we can satisfy the two conditions without such resistance, $R_s\rightarrow R_s$.
+In practice people use {\em rectifiers} (e.g.\ diode bridges) to achieve guaranteed positive voltage output.
+Let us therefore try to define an idealized rectifier that could in principle be allowed.
+For a voltage source $V$, it should satisfy two conditions, (i) rectification, i.e., $V\mapsto |V|-V_b$ where $V_b$ is the penalty associated with potential barriers in the diodes, (ii) take an ambient thermal source to another ambient thermal source (the second law of thermodynamics demands this, assuming the diode is not changed by the operation~\cite{Liu2018}).
+Real diodes do have internal resistance but for simplicity let us firstly see if we can satisfy the two conditions without such resistance.
+We thus define the source resistance to be invariant, $R_s\mapsto R_s$, where the arrow again indicates the modification of the source by the addition of the diode.

-We can consider defining an idealised rectifier operation acting on hot-noise sources (see Eq. \eqref{eq:hotnoise}) as
+We can consider defining an idealized rectifier operation acting on hot-noise sources (see Eq. \eqref{eq:hotnoise}) as